72. The Regensburg Address of Pope Benedict XVI, Part 1

 If God is absolutely transcendent and in no way immanent, then it would be impossible to understand the truth of His nature.
 He would be like Aristotle’s Unmoved Mover in that there would be no way for Him to bridge the gap between Himself and the creation.
 As such, it is even paradoxical, or really even contradictory, that one could have a revelation from Him whether that be a book or a prophet, since there would be no way for Him to communicate that truth.

-The Christian God, on the other hand, is both transcendent and immanent, thus being at the same time apart from His creation as well as immanently involved with it, thus providing a category for revelation.
+The Christian God, on the other hand, is both transcendent and immanent.
+He is at the same time apart from His creation as well as immanently involved with it, thus providing a category for revelation.
 I like to say that revelation is the interface between God’s transcendence and His immanence.

 Once we establish this, the next point logically follows: